neuralvis/elpa-mirror/melpa/tree-sitter-langs-readme.txt

 `tree-sitter' is widespread enough for language major modes to include these definitions on their own.

-Basically it's a multi-step process:
+Basically it's a multi-phase adoption process:

 1. `tree-sitter-langs' populates global registries of grammars and queries.
    These global registries are defined by `tree-sitter-mode' and other